 Several conditions present with eyelashes growing abnormally, from abnormal locations, in abnormal directions, or with different characteristics.
 Discussion of these various conditions will allow the reader to understand the differential diagnosis when examining such patients.

 Trichiasis is normal lashes growing inward.
 In other words, the problem is with lash growth direction and not with the lash follicle position.
-There are often more lashes in the presence of surrounding inflammation, for example in the presence of trachoma.
-It is an acquired condition, where eyelashes that grow normally, are turned inward and are usually associated with some pathological in-turned condition of the lid.
+There are often more lashes in the presence of surrounding inflammation, such as in the presence of trachoma.
+It is an acquired condition, where eyelashes that grow normally are turned inward and are usually associated with some pathological in-turned condition of the lid.
 These patients will also present with a foreign body sensation and have corneal irritation.

 Most trichiatic lashes affect the lower eyelid centrally except in trachoma or chemical burns, where both eyelids may be affected.
 Most patients will have bilateral trichiasis.
-The cause of the trichiasis is usually scarring of the lid margin secondary to inflammation.
+The cause of trichiasis is usually scarring of the lid margin secondary to inflammation.
 Trichiasis can cause infections and scarring of the cornea with eventual corneal opacification.
 Trachoma is the result of Chlamydia trachomatis infection and a common cause of trichiasis in sub-Saharan Africa.
 Other causes of trichiasis include blepharitis, meibomian gland dysfunction, vernal keratoconjunctivitis, chemical or thermal burns, Herpes zoster, actinic elastosis, atopic diseases, eczema, and leprosy.
-Ocular cicatricial pemphigoid disease, Stevens-Johnson syndrome and trauma, including surgery can cause trichiasis.
-Basal cell carcinoma or, indeed any eyelid malignancy can cause trichiasis as well as loss of lashes.
-Sometimes one will see trichiasis at a site of a prior chalazion which may or may not have been surgically drained: the collapsed meibomian gland can cause a local change in the architecture with lashes turning in.
+Ocular cicatricial pemphigoid disease, Stevens-Johnson syndrome, trauma, and surgery can cause trichiasis.
+Basal cell carcinoma or any other eyelid malignancy can cause trichiasis as well as loss of lashes.
+Sometimes one will see trichiasis at a site of a prior chalazion which may or may not has been surgically drained.
+The collapsed meibomian gland can cause a local change in the architecture with lashes turning in.
 Slit-lamp examination is vital when evaluating trichiasis.
 It is important to look for fornix shortening with symblepharon formation as this will indicate a cicatrizing process.
 Trichiasis is differentiated from involutional entropion, where the eyelid margin turns in and causes normal lashes to rub against the cornea.
 This is often termed secondary trichiasis or pseudo-trichiasis.